Skip to content

 Why does Electronic Money Matter?

-For Regulators, e-Money has created choice for consumers, reduced dependency on the banks, and provided learnings for cryptocurrency, stablecoins, and central bank digital currency (CBDC) innovation.
-However, e-Money is subject to high levels of money laundering and digital payment fraud, and EMIs are typically rated as high risk in national risk assessments.
+e-Money has created choice for consumers, reduced dependency on the banks, and provided learnings for crypto, stablecoin, and central bank digital currency (CBDC) innovation. e-Money is subject to high levels of money laundering and payment fraud, thus rated high risk in national risk assessments.

 Is a Bank Deposit e-Money?